heyimalex/s3tup/README.md

 versioning | | Boolean value that says wether to enable or suspend versioning.
 Note: Once versioning is enabled on a bucket it cannot be disabled, only suspended!
 Any bucket that has ever had versioning enabled cannot have a lifecycle configuration set! key_config | | Takes a list of key configuration dicts and applies them to all of the applicable keys in the bucket.
 See section Key Configuration for details. rsync | | Takes either an rsync configuration dict or a list of them and "rsyncs" a folder with the bucket.
 See section Rsync Configuration for details. redirects | [ ] | Takes a list of [key, redirect location] pairs.
-If the target key does not exist (or is not being uploaded), the bucket will create a zero byte key.
-Keys that are redirected still keep all of their key configurations.
+On sync the bucket will *create a zero byte key* and upload it.
+If there is something that has or that will be uploaded in that key location, an ActionConflict exception will be raised.
+Redirection of keys that need to actually hold a value must be done by creating a key config with a pattern that matches one key and adding the `redirect_url` field.

 #### Key Configuration